 Coleco only offered one series, which consisted of eight action figures and one playset.
 Regardless of price point, each action figure came with a host of weapons and accessories (such as bandoliers, belts, pistols, rifles, swords, and shields) and a unique insect companion with an action feature.

-Coleco also sold higher-price point deluxe action figure sets.
+Coleco also sold higher-priced deluxe action figure sets.
 Each of these four larger sets included a humanoid Sectaurs figure accompanied by an oversized insect companion that was basically a hand-puppet.
 Kids would attach the humanoid figure to a saddle that rested on top of the insect companion.
 The child would insert a hand into the underside of one of these hand-puppet steeds, which fit like a glove; the kid's fingers would then function as the insect’s legs.
 Some sets even had insects with thin, twin, translucent (and awfully fragile), battery-powered wings that would flap when you flipped an “on/off” switch.
 These motorized wings, combined with the movement of the child’s hands as an insect’s legs and appendages, were a marvel of toy engineering.

 Other than eight action figures, an immense and highly desirable Hyve action playset was also produced.
 With two “Hands-In” monsters, the Hyve, Forbidden Fortress is an oft-requested piece by collectors.
-The playset’s tremendous size and vast number of parts (many of which are quite delicate) suggests that any surviving samples of this toy from the 1980s will not usually be found intact or complete—adding to its rarity and the toy’s exorbitant cost on the collector’s market.
+The playset’s tremendous size and vast number of parts (many of which are quite delicate) suggest that any surviving samples of this toy from the 1980s will not usually be found intact or complete—adding to its rarity and the toy’s exorbitant cost on the collector’s market.

 5. Rock Lords (Tonka, 1986-1987)

 Tonka’s Rock Lords action figures captured the attention of children with a unique concept: instead of creating robots that transform into vehicles, why not have these detailed characters change into… colorful rocks?
-There were two warring factions of Rock Lords from three different series of toy releases: Good Rock Lords were Boulder (tungsten), Nuggit (gold), Granite (granite), Marbles (cristobalite), Crackpot (azurite), Pulver Eyes (Dolomite).
+There were two warring factions of Rock Lords from three different series of toy releases: Good Rock Lords were Boulder (tungsten), Nuggit (gold), Granite (granite), Marbles (cristobalite), Crackpot (azurite), and Pulver Eyes (Dolomite).
 The Bad Rock Lords were Magmar (Igneous), Tombstone (quartz), Sticks ‘N Stones (a two-headed Rock lord with two rock types—anthracite and magnetite), Stoneheart (slate), Brimstone (brimstone), Slimestone (silver), and the insidious Sabrestone and Spearhead (whose rock types are unknown).

-Beyond the first two series of “Good versus Evil” GoBots Rock Lords action figures, Tonka also offered a set of furred companions known as “Narlies.”
+Beyond the first two series of “Good versus Evil” figures, Tonka also offered a set of furred companions known as “Narlies.”
 Along with these Narlies, Tonka produced a series of dinosaur companions to the Rock Lords—the Rockasaurs’ Terra Rock and Spike Stone.
 The (ahem) crown jewels of the toy line are the Rock Lords’ stunning Jewel Lords.
 Although only three of these toys were released—Solitaire, Flamestone, and Sunstone—these are highly prized: Even loose samples command high prices on the secondary market.
 The toy line was rounded out with a few other sub-collections such as the Shock Rocks, whose action feature was to… roll on the ground.
 Or shoot a rock.
 Or throw a rock.

 6. Computer Warriors (Mattel, 1989)